Cooper and Fry (TV series): Production

-The four-part series was announced in July 2025 by Channel 5 and produced by Clapperboard Studios, in association with Failsafe Films.
+The four-part first series was announced in July 2025 by Channel 5 and produced by Clapperboard Studios, in association with Failsafe Films, and distributed by STUDIO TF1.
 The series is co-created by Ben Court and Caroline Ip who also serve as writers on the series, with Kit Lambert and Jeff Povey.
-It is adapted from Stephen Booth‘s novel series of the same name, with the adaptation including early books in the series such as 2000 debut novel Black Dog, Dying to Sin, Blind to the Bones and Dancing with the Virgins.
-The 120-minutes long episodes are directed by Ryan Tohill and Jesse Quinones.

 The cast is led by Mandip Gill as Diane Fry and Robert James-Collier as Ben Cooper.
 First-look images from filming were released on 1 November 2025.

+The programme is set in the fictional town of Edendale in Derbyshire's Peak District, but filmed in Ireland: Dublin; County Wicklow: Bray, Glendalough, Newtown Mount Kennedy, Glendarragh, Lough Dan, Roundwood, and Cloghleagh Forest; and County Kildare: Ballymore Eustace and Kilteel.

+In July 2026 it was announced that a second series would be made.
+Filming on the eight one-hour episode second series took place in the summer of 2026, with episodes based on The Devil’s Edge (2011, eleventh novel in the series), Fall Down Dead (2018, eighteenth novel in the series), One Last Breath (2004, fifth novel in the series) and The Murder Road (2015, fifteenth novel in the series).

+Episodes

+Series 1

+The first four episodes aired on Channel 5, for two hours and five minutes between 8pm and 10:05pm on Tuesday nights, with adverts, starting 18 November 2025, each based on a novel from Stephen Booth's series of the same name.